 From there, click the Upload Plugin button.

-Upload the .zip file you downloaded from the WPForms website.
+Now you can choose the .zip file you downloaded from the WPForms website.
 Note: If you haven’t downloaded your plugin and addons from WPForms, you can find them in your Account section on their website.

 Once the plugin has been uploaded, click the Activate button.